kenflab/oscc_metastasis/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This project by <a xmlns:cc="http://creativecommons.org/ns#" href="https://kenflab.github.io/oscc_metastasis/" property="cc:attributionName" rel="cc:attributionURL">Ken Furudate</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
 <br>

+### How to cite?
+(In preparation)
+ We appreciate your patience as it might take some time.

 ### Reference
 - Zhou, Y. et al. Metascape provides a biologist-oriented resource for the analysis of systems-level datasets.
 Nat.
 Commun.
 10, 1523 (2019).
 - Yoshihara, K. et al. Inferring tumour purity and stromal and immune cell admixture from expression data.
 Nat.
 Commun.
 4, 2612 (2013).